fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/02_preprocessor/03_macros.md

 #define identifier text
 ```

-Whenever *identifier* is used within code, it will be replaced by *text*.
+Whenever *identifier* is used within the code, it will be replaced by *text*.

 **Example**